fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 The Ripple Effect Trap
 ^^^^^^^^^^^^^^^^^^^^^^

-This trap occurs when we do not study the unintended consequences of introducing technology into an existing social system.
+This trap occurs when we do not consider the unintended consequences of introducing technology into an existing social system.
 Such consequences include change in behaviour, outcomes individual experience and a change in underlying social values and incentives of a given social system, for instance by increasing perceived value